rochester-rcl/islandora-preservica/README.md

 Requires Islandora BagIt for export of bags from Islandora

-Preservica Cloud Edition used for ingest of assets Workflow for ingest is OPEX Incremental using WinSCP Structure for assets is PAX
+Preservica Cloud Edition used for ingest of assets Workflow for ingest is OPEX Incremental transferring using WinSCP Structure for assets is PAX

 Python library used for bag manipulation: